mccoyJosh/ClassInfo/SDEV120/M02/Day2/1_variables_and_data_types.md

 SO, the data type will tell the computer how to interpret the bits.
 For instance, if we try to store a character inside an integer type variable, the computer will try its best, but it will fail to properly do what you need to do.

+# Naming variables

+- i've never seen a programming language that lets you put spaces in variable names
+- make them MAKE SENSE; don't use 'val1' or 'calculation'; name them for the purpose this variable is being used for!

+### Types of casing:

+varable name: example variable variable type: floating point value

+- Pascal Casing
+  - ExampleVariable
+- Camel Casing
+  - exampleVariable
+- Snake Casing
+  - example_variable
+- Hungarian Casing (prefixes variable with it's type, among other things such its context)
+  - flExampleVariable

+# Declarations

+In most programming language, before you use a variable, you must DECLARE it.
+Sometimes this involves giving it a specific data type.

+# Initializing

+Once a variable is declared, you can then assign a starting value to it.
+This is called initializing it.